Gene LeBell: Teaching

-LeBell has earned himself the nicknames "Judo" Gene LeBell, "the Godfather of Grappling" and also "the toughest man alive" for his participation in combat sports.
-In addition to his judo background, LeBell has an extensive background in submission grappling and catch wrestling, and has trained under Lou Thesz, Karl Gotch and Ed "Strangler" Lewis.
-He has trained with or taught grappling skills to many well-known wrestlers and martial artists, such as Benny "The Jet" Urquidez, Bob Wall, Chuck Norris, Ed Parker, Gokor Chivichyan, Karo Parisyan, "Rowdy" Roddy Piper, Mando Guerrero, Manny Gamburyan.
+LeBell earned himself the nicknames "Judo" Gene LeBell, "the Godfather of Grappling" and also "the toughest man alive" for his participation in combat sports.
+In addition to his judo background, LeBell had an extensive background in submission grappling and catch wrestling, and trained under Lou Thesz, Karl Gotch and Ed "Strangler" Lewis.
+He trained with or taught grappling skills to many well-known wrestlers and martial artists, such as Benny "The Jet" Urquidez, Bob Wall, Chuck Norris, Ed Parker, Gokor Chivichyan, Karo Parisyan, "Rowdy" Roddy Piper, Mando Guerrero, Manny Gamburyan.

 The pink colored judo gi became a trademark of LeBell and was a result of a laundry mixup while preparing for a competition in Japan.
-A pair of red shorts were mixed into the laundry that contained his Gi and turned the uniform a shade of pink.
+A pair of red shorts was mixed into the laundry that contained his Gi and turned the uniform a shade of pink.
 He was set to compete the following day and being a Saturday evening when he received the now colored uniform, he had to compete in the pink uniform.
-This set the Japanese crowd livid, as it was considered very insulting, but they somewhat calmed down after LeBell went on to win his division.
+This angered the Japanese crowd livid, as it was considered insulting, but they somewhat calmed down after LeBell went on to win his division.

 LeBell is associated with Gokor Chivichyan's Hayastan MMA Academy where he taught grappling classes.
 He also did interviews for magazines, newspapers, and radio.
 LeBell judged fights for several decades, but retired from it after Golden Boy Promotions: Liddell vs. Ortiz 3 on November 24, 2018.

 LeBell was friends with world champion judoka AnnMaria De Mars, and had known her daughter, Olympic judoka, mixed martial artist and professional wrestler Ronda Rousey since her birth.
 He was seen in Rousey's corner during matches and celebrated her victories with her.